m04m/m04m/README.md

 👋 Oi

-"A motivação é a chave para mover a inovação.
-Tendo isso em foco, estou sempre estudando novas tecnologias."
+"A motivação é a chave para mover a inovação!"

- #opensource #dataenthusiast #data #dataengineering #databases
+#opensource #dataenthusiast #dataengineering #ai